Kilteevan

-The village contains a Catholic church, former mass rock, community centre, primary school, public house, karting track and GAA park.
+The village contains a Catholic church, former mass rock, community centre, primary school, public house and Gaelic Athletic Association park.
+The local GAA football club is St. Joseph's GAA.
+Club and the grounds are located at Aghmagree.

-The polling station for the area during elections and referendums is located in the primary school.
+The polling station for the area during elections and referendums is located in Kilteevan National School.

+Notable connections

 The Hollywood actor Tom Cruise can trace his roots back to Kilteevan through his real surname, Maypother.

 The parents of the former director of the CIA, John Brennan, emigrated from Kilteevan to New Jersey in 1948.
 He returned to Kilteevan with his brother and father in August 2013 as part of the Gathering celebrations.